-We are subject to Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, and the related rules of the SEC, which require our management and independent registered public accounting firm to report on the effectiveness of our internal control over financial reporting.
-Pursuant to Section 404, as of our Annual Report on Form 10-K for the year ended December 31, 2021, we are required to file with the SEC an annual management assessment of the effectiveness of our internal control over financial reporting.
-Because we became a "large accelerated filer" as of December 31, 2021, we are subject to the reporting requirements under Section 404(b) of the Sarbanes-Oxley Act, and our independent registered public accounting firm must attest to the effectiveness of our internal control over financial reporting as of such date.
+We are subject to Section 404 of the Sarbanes-Oxley Act, or Section 404, and the related rules of the SEC, which generally require our management and independent registered public accounting firm to report on the effectiveness of our internal control over financial reporting.
+Pursuant to Section 404(a), we are required to file with the SEC an annual management assessment of the effectiveness of our internal control over financial reporting.
+Because we requalified as a smaller reporting company and we have less than \$100 million in annual revenue, at the end of this fiscal year, we will be a non-accelerated filer and will no longer be required to comply with the auditor attestation requirements regarding the effectiveness of our internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act until we become an accelerated filer or large accelerated filer.